 Bring the broth to a vigorous boil, then reduce the heat until the broth is just barely boiling.
 Wet your hands and make balls of about 1-2 tbsp. of the batter.
 Drop the balls gently into the boiling water.
 They will be cooked enough to eat in about 15 minutes; however, you may want to leave it simmering longer to absorb more of the chicken broth flavor.
 They are done when they float on top of the broth and look bloated.

 For lighter matzah balls, use a little less oil, a little more water, and cook at a lower temperature for a longer time.
 For heavier matzah balls, do the reverse.
-If you are using this to treat a cold, put extra black pepper into the broth (pepper clears the sinuses).

 - 1/2 cup matzah meal